Beersheba: Hebrew Bible

-Beersheba is further mentioned in the following Bible passages: Isaac built an altar in Beersheba (Genesis 26:23–33).
-Jacob had his dream about a stairway to heaven after leaving Beersheba.
+Beersheba is further mentioned when Isaac built an altar in Beersheba (Genesis 26:23–33).
+Later, Jacob had his dream about a stairway to heaven after leaving Beersheba.
 (Genesis 28:10–15 and 46:1–7).
 Beersheba was the territory of the tribe of Simeon and Judah (Joshua 15:28 and 19:2).
 The sons of the prophet Samuel were judges in Beersheba (I Samuel 8:2).
 Saul, Israel's first king, built a fort there for his campaign against the Amalekites (I Samuel 14:48 and 15:2–9).
 The prophet Elijah took refuge in Beersheba when Jezebel ordered him killed (I Kings 19:3).
 The prophet Amos mentions the city in regard to idolatry (Amos 5:5 and 8:14).
 Following the Babylonian conquest and subsequent enslavement of many Israelites, the town was abandoned.
 After the Israelite slaves returned from Babylon, they resettled the town.
-According to the Hebrew Bible, Beersheba was the southernmost city of the territories settled by Israelites, hence the expression "from Dan to Beersheba" to describe the whole kingdom.
+According to the Hebrew Bible, Beersheba was the southernmost city of the territories settled by Israelites, hence the expression "from Dan to Beersheba", used to describe the whole kingdom.

 Zibiah, the consort of King Ahaziah of Judah and the mother of King Jehoash of Judah, was from Beersheba.

 History

 The city has been destroyed and rebuilt many times.
-Considered unimportant for centuries, Be’er Sheva regained notoriety under Byzantine rule (in the 4th–7th century), when it was a key point on the Limes Palestinae, a defense line built against the desert tribes; however, it fell to the Arabs in the 7th century and to the Turks in the 16th century.
+Considered unimportant for centuries, Be'er Sheva regained notoriety under Byzantine rule (in the 4th–7th century), when it was a key point on the Limes Palestinae, a defense line built against the desert tribes; however, it fell to the Arabs in the 7th century and to the Turks in the 16th century.

 It long remained a watering place and small trade centre for the nomadic Bedouin tribes of the Negev, despite Turkish efforts at town planning and development around 1900.
 Its capture in 1917 by the British Army opened the way for their conquest of Palestine and Syria.
 After being taken by Israeli troops in October 1948, Beersheba was rapidly settled by new immigrants and has since developed as the administrative, cultural, and industrial centre of the Negev.
 It is one of the largest cities in Israel outside of metropolitan Tel Aviv, Jerusalem, and Haifa.